Automatic Troops Training

 Used to train troops continuously 24 hours a day and 7 days a week.

 “Maximum in village” number allows you to set a limit of troops in village, so it will stop training if it reach that number of troops.
 If you enter 0 units (no limit) then it will train troops with no limit indefinitely 24/7.
 Use “Maximum Queue Time” in hours to not exceed the total time in queue to train this type of troop.

 In “Random Units” text boxes you can define minimum and maximum number of troops to generate random number of units to train in each round; this way you can also control how much resources are spent in each round.

-This is the complete logic for Training 24/7: Every random number of minutes, if storehouses have enough resources, train random number of troops until reaching maximum number of troops desired in village or reaching maximum hours in training queue.
+This is the complete logic for Training 24/7: Every random number of minutes (between 30 and 60 mins.), if storehouses have enough resources, train random number of troops until reaching maximum number of troops desired in village or reaching maximum hours in training queue.

 - Train on village under attack: